SophiaJZ/Dashboards---Data-analysis-and-visualization-with-Power-BI---Cognos---Excel---Looker/README.md

- Dashboard projects
-(files with .pbix only can be accessed with Microsoft Power BI)
+Visualization data is represented in reports and dashboards by exploring Sales and Customer Bikes data, social media marketing, World Population data and Vehicle analysis data.
+Files with a .pbix extension can only be accessed using Microsoft Power BI.